 APJ Abdul Kalam

-Born in Rameswaram, Tamil Nadu on the 15th of October 1931, Avul Pakir Jainulabdeen Abdul Kalam was a well known Indian scientist and politician.
+Born in Rameswaram, Tamil Nadu on the 15th of October 1931, Avul Pakir Jainulabdeen Abdul Kalam was one of the famous scientists of india and a politician.
 He served as India’s president for one term between 2002 to 2007.
 He started his career as an aerospace engineer in the Defence Research and Development Organisation (DRDO), where he designed helicopters for the Indian Army. he was transferred to the Indian Space Research Organisation (ISRO) in 1969, where he was the project director of SLV- III, India’s first Satellite Launch Vehicle which was successful in deploying the satellite Rohini in the near-earth orbit in 1980.
 Under his leadership, India saw rapid development in missile production and nuclear weapons programs.
 APJ Abdul Kalam, India’s Missile Man died on the 27th of July, 2015.

 To know more about the life of this millennial Indian scientist and visionary leader,

 read our blog on Education of APJ Abdul Kalam!

 Best known for his collaboration with Albert Einstein for the development of the foundation of the Bose-Einstein statistics and his work on quantum mechanics, Satyendranath Bose was an eminent Indian scientist, physicist and mathematician.
 He was born on the 1st of January, 1894 in Calcutta (Kolkata), West Bengal.
 He was a fellow of the Royal Society of London and was also awarded the Padma Vibhushan (the second-highest civilian award in India) by the government of India in 1954.
 Visva-Parichay, the only book by Rabindranath Tagore on science, was dedicated to him in 1937.
 The eminent physicist Paul Dirac named a class of particles that followed the bose- einstein statistics as bosons after the name of this eminent scientist.
 Satyendranath Bose died on the 4th of February, 1974.

 To know more about the heroes of Numbers,